Serhij1975/2mistermax.com.ua/README.md

-# mistermax.com.ua
+# pryaniki-ot-enota.kiev.ua
-This is file functions.php for website mistermax.com.ua
+This is file functions.php for pryaniki-ot-enota.kiev.ua